iranzo/iranzo.github.io/source/_posts/2015-05-01-intel-amt-on-linux-for-remote-control-slash-fencing.markdown

 title: "Intel AMT on Linux for remote control/fencing"
 date: 2015-05-01 11:35:14 +0200
 comments: true
-category: [linux, fencing, management]
+category: [Linux, fencing, management]
 description:
 ---
 Hi,

-Some time ago, and after discussing with a colleague, I had a look on Intel's [AMT](http://en.wikipedia.org/wiki/Intel_Active_Management_Technology), and this week I demoed it for another colleague as a cheap-replacement for having power fencing capabilities on comodity hardware.
+Some time ago, and after discussing with a colleague, I had a look on Intel's [AMT](http://en.wikipedia.org/wiki/Intel_Active_Management_Technology), and this week I demoed it for another colleague as a cheap-replacement for having power fencing capabilities on commodity hardware.

 AMT provides a server-like Out of band management like iLO, iDrac, RSB etc and it's included in i3 with vPro processors/chipsets of some equipment.